sfwem/meshmap/CONTRIBUTING.md

 @kg6wxc retains the right to approve new code to the "main" branch.
 Anyone is free to contribute.
-Go ahead and create new fork with additial options/settings/maps, etc...
+Go ahead and create new fork with additional options/settings/maps, etc...

 Fork this off to github if you like even, it is here for everyone!